-The development of genomic selection for beef cattle breeding has progressed significantly in 2017.
+The development of genomic selection for beef cattle breeding has progressed again in 2018.
 The continued roll-out of the Beef Data and Genomics Programme by DAFM has seen a major shift in the level of Beef Genotyping and we are now seeing genetic progress on the Replacement Index, delivering on the promises of the scheme.